lashkare97/Prompted-Segmentation-for-Drywall---QA/README.md

 ### 1. Training
 - To fine-tune the model GPU: python training.py
-- Model weights saved to: model.safetensors
 - Logs metrics to TensorBoard (runs/)

 ### 2. Evaluation
 - To generate predictions and calculate mIoU and Dice scores: python evaluate.py
-- Generates masks in a folder (predictions/)
+- Masks generated in a test/train/valid folder of datasets (Prompt_Segmentation/)
 - Saves visualisation comparison in (report_examples/)

 ### 3. Results